parsaeisa/Notes/Software engineering/redis.md

 You can see the description about Skiplist in [here](https://github.com/parsaeisa/Notes/tree/main/Software%20engineering/Database#skiplist).

+## Set

+Redis has an array the ensures each element is unique in that array.
+That array with unique element (each member comes only one time), is called **Set** in redis.

+We can use it to remove duplicate records while storing them.

+### An example:
+A broker can deliver a message more than one time, but storing other redelivered messages can harm the application's logic.

 ## Other Redis topics

 * Redis sentinel : Is used to make redis highly available